jalho/rust-dedicated-server/README.md

    ```

 The script that starts _RustDedicated_ ([start.sh](./scripts/start.sh)) may
-define a log file (e.g. `rds.log`).
-Observe that file if it seems no stdout is
+define a log file for it (e.g. `rds.log`).
+Observe that file if it seems no
-emitted.
+stdout is emitted from the process.

+Carbon emits its logs to `carbon/logs`.

 ### Verifying the _systemd_ setup